 These consolidated financial statements have been prepared in accordance with accounting principles under Part III of the CPA Canada Handbook applicable to a going concern which, assumes that the Society will continue operations for the foreseeable future and will realize its assets and discharge its liabilities in the normal course of operations.
-In the current year, the Society generated a surplus of revenue over expenses of \$86,795, contributing to unrestricted net assets of \$32,258 and had a working capital deficit of \$416,718.
-The Society is implementing a new strategic plan to ensure long-term program delivery with a particular focus on generating greater and diversified revenues going forward.
+In the current year, the Society generated a surplus of revenue over expenses of \$ 325,716, contributing to unrestricted net assets of \$ 357,974 and had working capital of \$ 80,055.